palantir/policy-bot/README.md

 remote: org/repo-name

 # The path to the policy config file in the remote repository.
 If none is
-# specified, the default path is used.
+# specified, the default path in the server config is used.
 path: path/to/policy.yml

 # The branch that should be used on the remote repository.
 If none is specified,